smadi0x86/smadi0x86-devsetup/README.md

 This repository automates the installation and configuration of my personal development environment on Debian-based systems (Ubuntu, WSL, Debian 12).
 It includes essential tools, configurations, and dotfiles managed using GNU Stow and Git submodules.

+If you're wondering why I have 2 text editors configs (emacs and nvim), I use nvim for fast file editing and emacs for bigger projects.

 ## Features

 - **Tmux**: Configured with my custom `.tmux.conf`.